 - Huron-Perth Catholic District School Board

-Year 2: Select from any of the above as well as from other school boards listed HERE (be sure to note any board-specific placement requirements).
+Year 2: Select from any of the above as well as from other school boards listed HERE (PDF) (be sure to note any board-specific placement requirements).

 We attempt to ensure an excellent practicum experience for you by placing you only with Associate Teachers who have been recommended by their principals.
 You may not select your own Associate Teacher or arrange your own placement.